 Romantic relationships can be extremely fruitful for you and your significant other.
 When a deep bond is formed between two people, it is difficult to beat that feeling.
 Unfortunately, there are circumstances where a seemingly loving and consensual relationship is unlawful, especially when sex comes into play.
 When it comes to sexual relations, the age between two partners is important to consider.
 Statutory rape is when consensual sexual relations occur between someone older than the age of 18 with someone under the age of 16.
 If you have been charged with statutory rape, you may be facing serious consequences, both inside the realm of law and socially.
 Unless you were legally married, sexual relations between certain age groups are not allowed.
-If you find yourself in this situation, be sure to contact a sex crimes attorney as soon as possible to help you get out of your charges with a beneficial outcome.
+If you find yourself in this situation, be sure to contact a criminal defense lawyer in Delaware as soon as possible to help you get out of your charges with a beneficial outcome.

 Why Was I Charged If I Am In a Consensual Relationship with the Alleged Victim?